-Another key related concept is the ethics dumping, which is the exportation of non-compliance research practices outside Europe.
-This issue is of particular relevance in the current reality of globalization of research activities, where EU organisations develop their work outside the EU, and where international science collaboration and diplomacy is needed.
+Another key concept related to ethics is ethics dumping, which is the exportation of noncompliance research practices outside Europe.
+This issue is of particularly relevant in the current era of globalization of research activities, where EU organisations develop their work outside the EU and where international science collaboration and diplomacy are needed.